 Contact the ITRC

-If anyone has questions about how to keep their personal information private and how to protect it, they can visit www.idtheftcenter.org, where they will find helpful tips on these and many other topics.
+If you have questions about CCPA enforcement, or how to keep your personal information private and secure, visit www.idtheftcenter.org, where you will find helpful tips.

-If someone thinks they have been the victim of an identity crime or a data breach and needs help figuring out what to do next, they should contact us.
-People can speak with an expert advisor on the phone, chat live on the web, or exchange emails during our normal business hours (6 a.m.-5 p.m.
+If you think you have been the victim of an identity crime or a data breach and you need help figuring out what to do next, you can speak with an expert advisor on the phone (888.400.5530), chat live on the web or exchange emails during normal business hours (6 a.m.-5 p.m.
 PST).
-Visit www.idtheftcenter.org to get started.